authkeys-io/microservice/README.md

 * `stopCustom(callback)`.
 If you need to do something before stopping (what?), do it here.
 * `environmentToConfig(env)`.
 Convert the environment to a config object.

+These ones might be useful to overload if they're not working correctly.

+* `getName()`.
+Return the name of the microservice.
+Used for error reporting and the like.
+Default implementation guesses from environment variables, so if you use `npm run start` for your microservice, you should be fine.
+* `getVersion()`.
+Ditto, but for the version.

 Utility methods
 ---------------